slatedocs/slate/source/includes/_kuzzleObject.md

 |---------------|---------|----------------------------------------|
 | ``callback`` | function | Optional callback handling the response |

+The logout method will revoke availability of `jwtToken`

 #### Return value

 Returns the `Kuzzle` object to allow chaining.